GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 # Visualisation methods and tools

 Visualising data can help us understand complex information quickly.
-Transforming data into a visual format can:
+Presenting your data in graphs, charts and images can help:

 - reveal patterns and relationships
 - identify trends
 - communicate insights with impact

+presenting your data visually can assist your audience to more easily understand your research and its applications, making it easier for others to conceptalise and synthesis the information.

 ## Visualisation methods